 With AI-based testing, we can overcome this problem by using dynamic locators.
 Testim’s Smart Locators use multiple attributes to identify an element and lock it in.
 This way, even if multiple attributes change, the element can still be successfully found using other attributes extracted from the DOM.

 2. Conditional waiting

 Testim supports “if” statements and “loops.”
 Looping can be applied on the test level by parameterizing your tests with different datasets (aka Data-Driven) or on a specific subset of actions, including a group of test steps.
 Testim can even do this in context, understanding the type of element, and repeating a set of test steps for every similar element.
 These conditions (when to stop the loops) can either be simple, predefined (such as element or text being visible), or can be more complex with custom code.
 This capability is unique to Testim and stems from how Testim inspects the application’s DOM under test and fully understands the relationships between elements.

 Assertions are one of the most widely performed actions with test automation.
 You want to validate an element based on different conditions.
 For example, if a particular element needs to appear on your website’s specific page, we need to add an assertion to validate the element’s presence.
 With Testim, we made it easy for users to add assertions with a single mouse click and built all of them within the tool itself.

 - Validate via API call

-- Validate file download
+- Validate file download (any file)

 - Validation via custom JS code running in the browser (great for custom UI)